 Failure to Pay Child Support in Illinois

-Failure to pay child support in any city, including Evanston, Chicago or Lake Forest, can lead to severe repercussions, even jail.
+Failure to pay child support in any city, including Evanston, Chicago, Lake Forest and Oak Brook, can lead to severe repercussions, even jail.
 That’s why it is important for paying-spouses to modify their child support obligation the moment they can no longer comply.

 More information can be found on our Enforcement of Judgments page.

 Contact Our Family Law Firm in Evanston, Chicago, Lake Forest and Oak Brook